ditpowuh/CipherScript/README.md

 #### Summary

-Here is a summary of what is above. 'console.html' + 'console.js' + 'default.css' is the console for CipherScript and to install CipherScript, download 'setup.js', then, link 'setup.js' with a HTML file (See 'example.html' for an example).s
+Here is a summary of what is above. 'console.html' + 'console.js' + 'default.css' is the console for CipherScript and to install CipherScript, download 'setup.js', then, link 'setup.js' with a HTML file (See 'example.html' for an example).

 #### List of new things: